smikitky/utrad-werewolf/packages/docs/docs/install.md

   The data to encode must be valid as JSON.
 For example, property names such as `appId` must be enclosed in double quotes.
 A modern editor like VSCode may fix obvious errors when you save a file with the `.json` extention.
 You can use any online JavaScript-to-JSON converter, too (this data is not a secret, anyway).
   :::

 - In the Project settings section, open "Service account".
 Click "Generate New Private Key", and download a JSON file called `serviceAccountKey.json`.
-Use the `base64` tool again to encode this into a one-line strong.
+Use the `base64` tool again to encode this into a one-line string.

   ```bash title="In your terminal"
   $ cat serviceAccountKey.json | base64 -w0 > serviceAccountKey-base64.txt